Zhynem/SlurmGraphing/README.md

 Version 1.0 (Speculative Sanderling)

+Please read the [wiki](https://github.com/MichaelLuker/SlurmGraphing/wiki) for details about configuring.

 **Requirements**

 At this point in time I'm not sure about absolute requirements but I will describe the setup this software was made for.